cfengine/documentation/reference/language-concepts/augments.markdown

 possible.
 This is a convenient way to override defaults defined in the default policy, the Masterfiles Policy Framework (MPF), without modifying the shipped policy files.

-## Modifying the behavior of the MPF without editing it ##
+## Using the MPF without maintaining your own patches to it ##

-As an example, you can add your own policy file to inputs and bundle name to the bundle sequence, without editing `promises.cf` by editing the Augments file (`/var/cfengine/masterfiles/def.json`):
+As an example, you can add your own policy file to inputs and bundle name to the bundle sequence, without editing `promises.cf`, by adding the Augments file below (`/var/cfengine/masterfiles/def.json`):

 ```json